-- 8.2 Most of the policies contained in the Neighbourhood Plan will be delivered by landowners and developers responding to its proposals for encouraging and managing development.
-In preparing the Plan, care has been taken to ensure, as far as possible, that these proposals are achievable. - 8.3 Whilst LDC and the South Downs National Park Authority will be responsible for determining planning applications for development within Seaford Parish, in line with their Core Strategy and Local Plans and the Seaford Neighbourhood Plan, Seaford Town Council will use the Seaford Neighbourhood Plan to frame its representations on submitted planning applications.
-It will also work with the authorities to monitor the progress of sites coming forward for development.
+8.3 Whilst LDC and the South Downs National Park Authority will be responsible for determining planning applications for development within Seaford Parish, in line with their Core Strategy and Local Plans and the Seaford Neighbourhood Plan, Seaford Town Council will use the Seaford Neighbourhood Plan to frame its representations on submitted planning applications.
+It will also seek to work with the authorities to monitor the progress of sites coming forward for development.